datadesk/la-election-night/README.md

 # la-election-night

-Parses election results data published online by the Los Angeles County Registrar-Recorder/County Clerk
+Parse the results file published on election night by the Los Angeles County Registrar-Recorder/County Clerk

 ### Get started